TDDD83 Computer Engineering - Bachelor Project

 During the workshop:

-- Groups work on their own
+- Groups work independently

-Workshop - Sprint planning
+Workshop - Sprint Planning

 During the workshop:

-- Groups work on their own
+- Groups work independently

 - Plan the sprint based on the agenda

-Workshop - Usable systems
+Workshop - Usable Systems

 - The NABC Method from Stanford Research Institute, SRI

-- NABC brief introduction and walkthrough (Youtube)
+- NABC short introduction and walkthrough (Youtube)

 - Start by Why: Simon Sinek (TED)